emilesilvis/exploratory_data_analysis_course_project_1/README.md

 ## Note to student evaluator

-Please not that I chose not to for the fork the repo at https://github.com/rdpeng/ExData_Plotting1.
+Please note that I chose not to for the fork the repo at https://github.com/rdpeng/ExData_Plotting1.
 Rather, I cloned it and created my own repo from that.
 It contains exactly the same files.

 ## Introduction